Academy of Saint Elizabeth: Campus

-Today, the campus covers more than 200 acres and also the home of Saint Elizabeth University, founded in 1899.
-Covent Station is an approximately three-minute walk from the academy and many of the students make use of NJ transit to commute to and from school.
+Today, the campus covers more than 200 acres and is also the home of Saint Elizabeth University, founded in 1899.
+Covent Station is an approximately three-minute walk from the academy and many of the students commute via the NJ transit.

 The Shakespeare Garden is located in front of the school.
-St. Elizabeth's recently held a contest to name the garden located in the rear of the school and decided on the title, "Sea of Flowers."
+St. Elizabeth's recently held a contest to name the garden in the rear of the school and decided on the title, "Sea of Flowers."

 The Sisters of Charity live adjacent to the school and frequently participate in activities with the students.
-The Holy Family chapel is also found next to the academy, and the students often take part in mass on different occasions.
+The Holy Family Chapel is connected to the academy through the Mother House, and the students attend schoolwide mass there around once a month.